IfYouAreReadingThisThenYouAreSad/Development-of-a-Prototype-Climate-monitoring-Sensor-Buoy-for-Polar/Main Execution/README.md

 # ArcticSense

 A prototype autonomous climate-monitoring sensor buoy designed for polar deployment.
-The system collects Essential Climate Variables — including ocean temperature, turbidity, salinity, UV radiation, and electromagnetic interference — and transmits them remotely to a ground-station GUI.
+The system collects Essential Climate Variables such as sea ice thickness, ocean temperature, turbidity, salinity, and UV radiation, then transmits them remotely to a ground-station GUI.

 Developed as a final-year engineering project in partnership with the **British Antarctic Survey**.